Use App Tester

 Change the consent status for user profile access

 App Tester provides two options for consent status: UNAVAILABLE and CONSENTED.
-To change the consent status, see the Consent Status for User Profile Access and select the status you want to use for testing.
+To change the consent status, select the status you want to use for testing in User Profile Access > Consent Status.

 Subscription settings